ncabrera10/MASSP_CG/README.md

 Usage & License
 ===========================================================================================================================================================================

-This code illustrates how the Bidirectional Pules can be used under a CG scheme.
+This code illustrates how the Bidirectional Pulss can be used under a CG scheme.

-If you use (or modified) this code, please cite the paper.
+If you use (or modify) this code, please cite the paper.

 The authors would really enjoy to know the (good) use of the pulse algorithm in different fields, so please send a line to nicolas.cabrera-malik@hec.ca describing us your application (as brief as you want).